 Remodeling

-Scope: Remodeling goes beyond mere updates, involving significant structural changes and alterations to the layout of a space.
+Scope: Remodeling goes beyond mere updates, involving major structural changes and alterations to the layout of a space.
 This can include modifying or removing walls, changing the floor plan, or adding new rooms or architectural features.

 Costs and Budgeting